-The 2014 Biodiversity Education program begins with a 6-month Biodiversity Assessment Training Course starting in April.
+Our programs vary from year to year.
 To see the types of programs we offer in a typical year, view our Education Brochure or continue reading below.
-To be informed of programs as they become available, join our Biodiversity Education email list.
+To be informed of programs as they are scheduled, join our Biodiversity Education email list.

 Biodiversity Education Program